Tammy Campbell, Ed.D

 Every student must have the academic and leadership skills necessary to graduate high school, college- and career-ready.
 Every opportunity must be made available to students, so they are prepared to follow whatever pathway they choose.
 This goal shapes Dr. Campbell’s work as superintendent.
 To achieve that goal, the only acceptable approach can be with an expectation that all staff do their best work for every student, every day.

-The Board of Directors appointed Dr. Tammy Campbell as Superintendent of Federal Way Public Schools at its June 23, 2015, board meeting.
+The Board of Directors appointed Dr. Tammy Campbell as Superintendent of Federal Way Public Schools at the June 23, 2015, board meeting.